Skip to main content

 WHAT WE DO

-Our work on next generation wireless communications impacts all of CTL’s core programs: Public Safety Communications, Fundamental Metrology for Communications, Trusted Spectrum Testing, and NextG (5G & Beyond).
-We also lead the NextG Channel Model Alliance, a nexus for global efforts to develop the future radio channels over which next-generation 5G wireless networks will operate at data rates up to a thousand times greater than what is possible today.
+Our work on next generation wireless communications impacts all of CTL’s core programs: Public Safety Communications, Fundamental Metrology for Communications, Trusted Spectrum Testing, NextG (5G & Beyond) and Open RAN.
+We also lead the NextG Channel Model Alliance, a nexus for global efforts to develop the future radio channels over which 5G and next-generation wireless networks will operate at data rates up to a thousand times greater than what is possible today.
 Our diverse portfolio of work is possible thanks to an extensive collaboration network in the form of key partnerships within NIST and across industry, government, and academia.

 AREAS OF EXPERTISE